femakin/TextSummarization-with-ChatGPT-and-React/textsummarization/src/Article.md

 - Extract the summarized text from the model's response.

-Additionally, we will discover ways to enhance the text summarization feature, including customizing summary length, condensing multiple texts at once, and saving and retrieving summaries.
+Additionally, you will discover ways to enhance the text summarization feature, including customizing summary length, condensing multiple texts at once, and saving and retrieving summaries.

-**Prerequisites**
+## Prerequisites

 As a prerequisite to this tutorial, prior knowledge of React is required, and ensure you have Node.JS version 18+  installed.